Keviny0061/COP3530Project3/README.md

 To run the program:
 ---------------------------
-Download Project3B.exe and run it!
+Download the folder and navigate to where you saved it to run Project3B.exe

 Sample of how to run:
 ---------------------------